Luxor (film)

-Luxor is a 2020 romantic drama film that was screened at the 2020 Sundance Film Festival in the World Cinema Dramatic Competition.
-It runs for 85 minutes.
-The film is in English and Arabic with English subtitles.
-It was directed by Zeina Durra.
+Luxor is a 2020 romantic drama film directed by Zeina Durra.
 It is about a young aid worker, Hanna, who becomes overwhelmed by treating victims from the Syrian war, takes a solo trip to Egypt and runs into an old flame.
-It was released on November 6, 2020 in digital formats.
+It was released on 6 November 2020 in digital format.

 Plot

 When British aid worker Hana returns to the ancient city of Luxor, she comes across Sultan, a talented archaeologist and former lover.
 As she wanders, haunted by the familiar place, she struggles to reconcile the choices of the past with the uncertainty of the present.